Economic and Philosophic Manuscripts of 1844: Alienated labor

-The relation of the worker to the objects of his production is the primary cause of his impoverishment and dehumanization.
-The object produced by a worker's labor stands as an alien thing, a power independent of its producer.
-The more the worker produces, the more he approaches loss of work and starvation.
-Man is no longer the initiator in his interchange with the world outside himself; he has lost control of his own evolution.
-Marx draws an analogy with religion: in religion, God is the subject of the historical process, and man is in a state of dependence.
-The more man attributes to God, the less he retains in himself.
-Similarly, when a worker externalizes his life in an object, his life belongs to the object and not to himself.
-The object confronts him as hostile and alien.
-His nature becomes the attribute of another person or thing.
+Marx starts with the fact that the more a worker produces, the more impoverished he becomes.
+Marx explains this by stating that in the process of alienation, the product of labor becomes something external to the worker, a power independent of him.
+This alienation means that the product of labor is no longer owned by the worker but becomes something that confronts him as hostile or alien.
+Marx draws a parallel with religion, stating that the more man attributes to God, the less he retains of his own essence.
+Similarly, in the economy, the more a worker invests in his product, the less control he has over it, as it becomes an alien force.
+This alienation deprives workers not only of their connection to the products they create but also of the objects they need to live.
+The relationship between the worker and his product, Marx argues, is the core of understanding labor under capitalism.

 The act of production of the object is the second dimension of alienation.
 It is forced labor and not voluntary.
 The labor is external to the worker and not part of his nature.
 The worker's activity belongs to another, causing the loss of his self.
 The worker is only at ease in his animal functions of eating, drinking and procreating.
 In his distinctly human functions, he is made to feel like an animal.

 The third dimension of alienation that Marx discusses is man's alienation from his species.
 Marx here uses Feuerbachian terminology to describe man as a "species-being".
 Man is a self-conscious creature who can appropriate for his own use the whole realm of inorganic nature.
 While other animals produce, they produce only what is immediately necessary.
 Man, on the other hand, produces universally and freely.
 He is able to produce according to the standard of any species and at all times knows how to apply an intrinsic standard to the object.
 Man thus creates according to the laws of beauty.
 This transformation of inorganic nature is what Marx calls man's "life-activity", and it is man's essence.
 Man has lost his species-being because his life-activity has been turned into a mere means of existence.